BradChang/misc/compression/ecc/README.md

     % diff original decoded
     %

-We can detect the error if we now provoke two bit errors in each byte:
+The parity bit allows us to detect if two errors have occurred.
+If we toggle two bits per byte (using ecc -U), we see this fact.

-    % tests/noise.pl encoded 2 > uncorrectable
+    % ./ecc -U -i encoded -o noisy
-    % ./ecc -D -i uncorrectable -o decoded ecc_recode error
+    % ./ecc -D -i noisy -o decoded ecc_recode error